Anxit/Reccomendation-Engine/README.md

 # Theory

-Three methods are used in this projectto make the recommendation engine- 1.k-Nearest neighbors
+Three methods are used in this projectto make the recommendation engine-
+ 1. k-Nearest neighbors
- 2.Matrix Factoriation
+ 2. Matrix Factoriation
- 3.Association Rule.
+ 3. Association Rule.